georgeholt1/georgeholt1.github.io/_posts/2024-08-21-continuous-integration-and-deployment-of-a-python-library-with-github-actions.md

 The `cache-poetry` step checks for the existence of a cached version of Poetry and loads it if there's a cache hit.
 Per the [GitHub Actions caching documentation](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/caching-dependencies-to-speed-up-workflows), the `cache` action creates a cache of the directory specified in the `path` variable on a cache miss at the end of the job.
 The key is a combination of the runner OS and Poetry version, so a new cache is created if the runner OS changes or the Poetry version is updated.

 The `install-poetry` step installs the version of Poetry specified in the config file using the [snok/install-poetry](https://github.com/snok/install-poetry) action if there's no cache hit from the previous step.

+The `configure-poetry` step sets the `virtualenvs.in-project` configuration option to `true`.
+This option tells Poetry to create virtual environments in the project directory, which is used later to cache the virtual environment.
+The step executes only if there's a cache hit from the `cache-poetry` step, which means that the `install-poetry` step was skipped and poetry was not configured to create virtual environments in the project directory by the `snok/install-poetry` action.

 The `set-python-version` step sets the Python version to use with Poetry.
 Without this step, Poetry uses the system Python version, which has no guarantee of matching the version specified in the `config.yml` file.